mauro3/CORDS/Workshop-Reproducible-Research/lectures/L05_dependencies.md

-## Handling dependencies
+## A multi-language overview on how to handle dependencies within a research project

 Reproducibility in research projects requires that others (and future you) can recreate the minimal environment to run your scripts.
-This is best achieved using **package managers**  and **virtual environments** .
-Understanding package management is crucial for mastering a language.
+This is best achieved using **package managers**  and **virtual environments**.

 ### What is a dependency